jfsalzmann/jfsalzmann.github.io/_pages/projects.md

   *Methods* Full Bayesian joint latent regression model with STAN

-  *Results* Quantification of a news coverage effect of Fridays For Future protest news coverage
+  *Results* Quantification of a news coverage effect of Fridays For Future protests on climate change issue salience
   </details>

 - **Analysing the Sudden Surge in Climate Awareness in Germany 2019** (2023)